10 Best Body Repair Paint Masking Tools

 If you need a single versatile solution for high-volume prep, a mobile multi-roll masking machine in the 18-inch or 36-inch range will form the backbone of your workflow.
 Choose the 36-inch width for large panels and collision repair, or the 18-inch width for detail work and smaller bays.
 Add a tree-style station only if you frequently switch between multiple paper and tape sizes and have the floor space to accommodate it.

 For shops that prioritize speed over hardware investment, pre-taped masking paper is the most efficient consumable.
 It removes the need to align tape by hand and reduces the chance of adhesive lines showing through the finish.
-Pair your paper system with a quality plug kit so that holes, ports, and threaded bosses remain clean during every stage of refinishing.
-By matching the tool category to your typical job mix, you can build a masking setup that keeps paint where it belongs and protects everything else.
+Pair your paper system with a quality plug kit so that holes, ports, and threaded bosses stay clean during every stage of refinishing.
+Matching each tool category to your typical job mix keeps paint where it belongs and protects everything else.